 Wylie real estate is some of the most expensive in Texas, although Wylie house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Wylie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wylie are a mix of both white- and blue-collar jobs.
+Wylie is a decidedly white-collar city, with fully 85.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wylie is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wylie who work in office and administrative support (17.84%), sales jobs (13.37%), and management occupations (10.04%).
+There are especially a lot of people living in Wylie who work in office and administrative support (15.72%), sales jobs (12.02%), and management occupations (11.12%).

 Also of interest is that Wylie has more people living here who work in computers and math than 95% of the places in the US.

-Wylie is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wylie is a great place for families with children to consider.
+First of all, many other families with children live here, making Wylie a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wylie has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wylie’s overall crime rate is lower than average for the country.

-The citizens of Wylie are very well educated compared to the average community in the nation: 34.26% of adults in Wylie have a bachelor's degree or even advanced degree.
+The population of Wylie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Wylie have a bachelor's degree or even advanced degree.

 Wylie is an extremely ethnically-diverse city.
 The people who call Wylie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wylie residents report their race to be White, followed by Black or African-American.
 Wylie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.07% of the city’s residents.
-Important ancestries of people in Wylie include Irish, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 18.01% of the city’s residents.
+Important ancestries of people in Wylie include English, Irish, Italian, and Scottish.

 The most common language spoken in Wylie is English.
 Other important languages spoken here include Spanish and African languages.